A Social Media Marketing Campaign Deconstructed

 Fail: AOL Makes $850 Million Bet on Engagement Advertising

 Even Google can’t monetize social networks.
-But that hasn’t stopped AOL from making an $850 million bet on social networks as an advertising platform as it was announced today that AOL has acquired popular social network Bebo.
+But that hasn’t stopped AOL from making an $850 million bet on social networks as an advertising platform as it was that AOL has acquired popular social network Bebo.
 Bebo has approximately 40 million users and is most popular in the UK.

 As reported by Allen Stern at CenterNetworks, during AOL’s conference call, questions were asked about advertising and how AOL planned to deal with the fact that most social network users just don’t seem to be interested in the advertising.
 The response: AOL will use “engagement advertising.”